Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 ### Existing Features

 * Created in HTML5, CSS3, Django
-* One main page for registration or sign-in and currently two different pages for posts (6 posts by page).
+* One main page for registration or sign-in and currently two different pages for posts (6 posts by page)
+* The users have a possibility to save its username and password for future visits if they put a stick to the 'Remember me' square
+* One page for 'Sign out'.

 ### Features for future implementation